 SKIN TONE BEFORE PIGMENT

-We've applied our decades of expertise to formulate amazing lipsticks in an array of shades designed to work with every skin tone.
+We've applied our decades of expertise to formulate amazing lipsticks and eye shadows in an array of shades designed to work with every skin tone.

-For too long, people like you have been told that skin tone determines your beauty options.
+For too long, people have been told that skin tone determines beauty options.
 We couldn’t DISAGREE more!
 Skin tone—The overall color of our skin—is the result of genetics and UV exposure.
 Dominant skin tones are either brown, olive or pink.

 Undertones are either red, yellow or blue, and are determined by skin translucence, nutrition and the concentration of chromophores; hemoglobin, carotene, collagen and, of course, melanin.
 Here’s how: